-Jenna Barnard, Co-Head of Strategic Fixed Income, reveals how a second-hand book published almost 130 years ago turned out to be a rare birthday present gem.
+Jenna Barnard, Co-Fund Manager of Henderson Diversified Income Trust plc and Co-Head of Strategic Fixed Income, reveals how a second-hand book published almost 130 years ago turned out to be a rare birthday present gem.

 Last month, I received a birthday present of a singular little book dating from 1892, which was found by chance in a second-hand book dealer.
 Counsel to Ladies and Easy-Going Men on their Business Investments and Cautions Against the Lures of Wily Financiers & Unprincipled Promoters' turned out to be a personal guide to bond investing written by an anonymous woman based on her own investment experience in the late 1800s.
 Understandably, this might not appeal to everyone, but from my perspective it turned out to be a rare birthday present gem.